mpaviotti/mpaviotti.github.com/index.markdown

 I am interested in semantics of programming languages, functional programming, recursion schemes, category theory, mathematical logic and type theory.

 ### News
+- **March 2022:** On the 16th of May I will be giving a talk at the School of Computing of University of Kent about semantics and recursion schemes.
+Link [here](https://www.kent.ac.uk/events/event/54383/fully-abstract-semantics-with-folds-and-unfolds-marco-paviotti).

 - **Jan 2022:** [Paper](https://arxiv.org/abs/2201.10287) accepted at [ESOP 22](https://etaps.org/2022/esop) on *Effect handlers for scoped effects* with Z. Yang, N. Wu, B. van den Berg and T. Schrijvers.

 [func-group]:https://fp.doc.ic.ac.uk